Economics

 Grade Mode: Standard Letter

-Prerequisite(s): MATH 150 OR concurrent enrollment in an algebra based math course OR completion of, or direct placement into, an algebra based transfer-level math course; and, student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.
+Prerequisite(s): Concurrent enrollment in an algebra based math course OR completion of, or direct placement into, an algebra based transfer-level math course; and, student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.

 Strongly recommended: ENGL 101.